yegor256/blog/_drafts/metric.md

 bonus by the end of the year.
-I would even say that a more important question is how to not get yourself hugely frustrated when your bonus is smaller than Jeff's, who was obviously less productive, according to your personal judgement.
+I would even say that a more important question is how to not get yourself hugely frustrated when your bonus is smaller than Jeff's, who was obviously less productive, according to your personal judgment.
 This actually is the key problem: jealousy.
 If you see that someone, who you don't respect due to his/her bad results and lack of skills, is appreciated more than yourself by your boss --- you get jealous and quit.